LatinScribe/LatinScribe/README.md

 - 🎓 Currently a second-year student studying Computer Science at the University of Toronto

-- 👀 I’m interested in developing software that will change the world
+- 👀 I’m interested in developing software that will change the world!

 - 🔧 Skills in Java, Python, PHP, HTML & CSS, Javascipt, Git, cPanel, TensorFlow